 LASIK surgery offers you:

 - Higher success rate

 - Very few complications if any arise

 Is LASIK right for me?

 Only a qualified ophthalmologist can determine if you are the right candidate for LASIK surgery.
 To determine if you are a candidate for LASIK, or another laser vision correction treatment for your eyes, we provide a comprehensive evaluation performed by our experienced team of Ophthalmologists.
 We consider each patient’s unique needs when making our recommendations.

-Advanced Vision Care is a private practice in Los Angeles, California.
-Give us a call and we will arrange a consultation with our specialists for LASIK surgery.
+Advanced Vision Care is a private practice.
+Give us a call and we will arrange a consultation with our specialists for LASIK surgery in Los Angeles.

 LASIK Eye Surgery FAQs

 LASIK is a specialized type of laser eye procedure that is used to reshape the cornea.
 This procedure dramatically improves the quality of vision.